 Spalling of Nitrided Surface Layer

-Background: The nitrided component was part of a landing gear on an aircraft.
-Inspection of the component revealed it had suffered surface damage (Figure A).
+The nitrided component was part of an aircraft landing gear.
+A visual inspection revealed it had suffered surface damage (Figure A).

-Service Life: The landing gear had been in service for approximately 500 hours, with a total of 596 landings.
-Upon which time it had been removed from the aircraft and subjected to several load tests, estimated at approximately 1000 – 3000 landing load cycles.
-The landing gear assembly was then disassembled, at which point it was noticed that one of the four nitrided components had been damaged.
+The landing gear had been in service for approximately 500 hours, with a total of 596 landings.
+At this time it was removed from the aircraft and subjected to several load tests, estimated at approximately 1000 – 3000 landing load cycles.
+The landing gear assembly was disassembled, at which point it was noticed that one of the four nitrided components was damaged.

-Findings: The localized damage observed on the surface of the nitrided component was caused by an excessively hard nitride surface layer (1117 – 1148HK).
-The impact loading the landing gear absorbed as a result of the aircraft touching down during landing, in conjunction with the sliding motion between the nitrided surface and landing gear parts had resulted in the initiation of subsurface cracking.
-The subsurface cracking, propagated parallel to the surface and led to the spalling of the nitride layer on the surface (Figure B).
+The localized damage observed on the surface of the nitrided component was caused by an excessively hard nitride surface layer (1117 – 1148HK).
+The impact energy the landing gear absorbed as a result of the aircraft touching down during landing, in conjunction with the sliding motion between the nitrided surface and landing gear parts, had resulted in the initiation of subsurface cracking.
+The subsurface cracking propagated parallel to the surface and led to the spalling of the nitride layer on the surface (Figure B).